bolshakov/stoplight/UPGRADING.md

 #### So, what does this mean for me?

-The old interface is deprecated.
-To update to the next major version, you will need to switch to a new syntax.
+Stoplight 4.0 supports both an old and a new interface.
+However, the old interface is deprecated.
+To update to Stoplight 5.0, you will need to switch to the new syntax.

 ```diff
 - Stoplight('example') { 1 / 0 }.run